 Penn Vet's oncology service at Ryan Hospital is a member of the Comparative Oncology Trials Consortium (COTC) led by the National Cancer Institute.
 We collaborate with our human medicine counterparts to investigate new treatments through clinical trials in dogs and cat with cancer.

-Making an appointment with the oncology service:
+Making an appointment with the Medical Oncology service:

-The oncology service sees dogs and cats with a diagnosis of cancer.
+The Medical Oncology service sees dogs and cats with a diagnosis of cancer.
 Results from the primary veterinarian should be faxed to the oncology service prior to the appointment so that we can review the information and prepare requests for the remaining diagnostic tests that may need to be completed the day of the first visit.

 Please have your local veterinarian complete all related forms (PDF) as part of the referral.